Émile Jaques-Dalcroze: Objectives

-Techniques of Dalcroze eurhythmics
+Techniques

 In 1905, Dalcroze organized thousands of games and exercises by connecting beautiful music, intense listening, and consciously improvised movement.
 According to him, the professor must be able to improvise the songs for the activities in the music class.

 The motions approached by Dalcroze were: movements, postures, and gestures to express the tempo, duration, dynamics, accents, and other elements that produce rhythmic material.